Putting Scotland at the forefront of markets in Ultra Low Emissions Vehicles

-- Investing £15 million to expand Scotland’s electric vehicle (EV) charging network
+- Investing £17 million to expand Scotland’s electric vehicle (EV) charging network

 - Upscale opportunities across emerging hydrogen transport markets

-- Research and development of connected and autonomous vehicles (CAV) or driverless cars
+- Research and development of Connected and Autonomous Vehicles (CAV) or Driverless Cars

 We want Scotland to be at the forefront of growth in ultra-low emission vehicles (ULEV) markets, to ensure our business community and workforce benefit from the opportunities that new markets and technologies present.

-This year we are making available almost £50m to continue to support the take up of low emission vehicles and expand Scotland’s electric vehicle (EV) charging network (Charge Place Scotland).
-This includes important initiatives such as the Electric A9 which will see us work with our stakeholders to support new commercial opportunities while delivering benefits to consumers and integrating EVs into our electricity networks.
+In addition to investing over £15 million to expand Scotland’s electric vehicle (EV) charging network (Charge Place Scotland), we will work with our stakeholders to support new commercial opportunities while delivering benefits to consumers and integrating EVs into our electricity networks.

 We will also continue to encourage and support ongoing research, development, demonstration, and deployment of connected and autonomous vehicles (CAV) or driverless cars.
-For example, we are holding a two-day ‘CAV Scotland’ event taking place at the Royal Highland Centre on 30 October and 1 November this year (2018) and supporting a collaborative bid to InnovateUK’s ‘CAV4’ call for funding of an autonomous bus demonstrator.
+For example, we held a two-day ‘CAV Scotland’ event in 2018, with the next Cav Scotland conference taking place in Glasgow on the 13 and 14 November 2019.
+We have also been successful in a bid to Innovate UKs ‘CAV4’ call for funding of an autonomous bus demonstrator.
+We are now working with partners (Fusion Processing, Stagecoach, Bristol Robotics Laboratory, Alexander Dennis, University of West of England and Napier University) to deliver a pilot autonomous bus service between Fife and Edinburgh across the Forth Road Bridge public transport corridor by Summer 2020.
 We are also partnering with INRIX on their ‘AV Road Rules’ platform to digitise part of the trunk road network and provide key data on road characteristics and encourage autonomous vehicle developers to bring trials and innovative technologies to Scotland.